natgo/wt-wiki-scraper/wikitext-transpiled/ground/Cobra%20King.md

 |}
 '''Notes:'''

-* Suspension wheels are 15 mm thick, the bogies are 10 mm thick, and tracks are 17 mm thick.
+* Suspension wheels are 15 mm, bogies 10 mm, and tracks are 17 mm thick.
 * Belly armour is 25.4 mm thick.
-* Hull underside right above the tracks are 9.5 mm thick.
+* Hull underside right above the tracks is 9.5 mm thick.
 * Gun breech is 300 mm thick in structural steel.

 The M4A3E2 Jumbo presents very little frontal weak spots in an engagement.
-It is best to try and force the Jumbo to try and angle his vehicle towards the player or his allies.
+It is best to try to force the Jumbo towards the player or allies.
 An angle more than 30 degrees can expose the much weaker lower side hull armour in the suspension that is only 38.1 mm thick.
 With a powerful enough gun, a round can penetrate this area and damage the crew, or even set off the ammunition all cluttered up on the bottom of the tank.

-If a frontal engagement is unavoidable and is unfortunately armed with guns unable to penetrate through the front glacis, there are only two areas that are viable.
+If a frontal engagement is unavoidable and is unfortunately armed with guns unable to penetrate the front glacis, there are only two areas that are viable.
 First is the machine gun port, which is one of the areas that is not layered with the extra 38.1 mm added on top of the base armour.
-Guns like the Panzer IV 75 mm KwK 40 guns that are unable to cleave through the front glacis can push their luck in this area, with small "sweet spots" the round can pass through.
+Guns like the Panzer IV 75 mm KwK40 guns that are unable to cleave through the front glacis can push their luck in this area, with small "sweet spots" the round can pass through.
 Another way to attack the M4A3E2 in this scenario is exploiting a shot-trap in the gun mantlet.
 The small corner flaps on the bottom corners of the gun mantlet have a tendency to deflect rounds downwards onto the 19.5 mm hull roof armour.
 While this will be left to the ricochet chances, it is still possible and can be used if no other scenarios are favourable.

 === Mobility ===
 {{Specs-Tank-Mobility}}